EA Sports Says It 'Messed Up' By Scrubbing Colin Kaepernick From Game's Soundtrack

 Only, the missing element wasn't an obscenity: It was Colin Kaepernick's name.

-One listener, Jean Clervil, posted proof Thursday on Twitter, playing a lyric that was originally recorded as: "You boys all cap, I'm more Colin Kaepernick."
+Listener Jean Clervil posted proof Thursday on Twitter, playing a lyric that was originally recorded as: "You boys all cap, I'm more Colin Kaepernick."

 bad enough @Kaepernick7 still not signed, but now they even edit his name out in this year’s @EAMaddenNFL during @BigSean verse, smh pic.twitter.com/3nvkB26z5r— Mr. Changing Lives (@jeanclervil) August 2, 2018